How to Register an Emotional Support Animal in Illinois

 An ESA dog going for a walk in Chicago while on a leash, abiding by Chicago pet laws

-The sole documentation required to attest to the therapeutic benefits from an emotional support animal (or assistance animal) is an updated, official ESA letter.
+The sole documentation required to attest to the therapeutic benefits provided by an emotional support animal (or assistance animal) is an updated, official ESA letter.
 This letter must come from a licensed mental health professional.

 What is an Official Emotional Support Animal Letter?

-An emotional support animal letter is issued by a licensed mental health professional; this letter verifies that the individual has a diagnosed condition or disability and that the presence of the emotional support animal is necessary for the person’s emotional well-being or treatment.
+An emotional support animal letter is a document issued by a licensed mental health professional that verifies that the individual has a diagnosed condition or disability and that the presence of the emotional support animal is necessary for the person’s emotional well-being or treatment.

-Abiding by The Illinois Assistance Animal Integrity Act, owners of emotional support animals must have a legitimate emotional support animal letter for their ESA.
-The letter can be obtained and used, with the following steps:
+Abiding by the Illinois Assistance Animal Integrity Act, owners of emotional support animals must have a valid emotional support animal letter for their ESA.
+Here is how to obtain and use an ESA letter:

 1. Consultation with a Licensed Mental Health Professional